 Stay Safe During Flu Season: Get Your Flu Shot And Your COVID-19 Booster

-As we continue to navigate the COVID-19 pandemic through the fall and winter, it is especially important for you to get both your seasonal flu shot and the COVID-19 booster shot to reduce your chances of getting sick – particularly if you have diabetes.
+As we continue to navigate the COVID-19 pandemic through the fall and winter, it is especially important for you to get both your seasonal flu shot and new bivalent COVID-19 booster shot to reduce your chances of getting sick – particularly if you have diabetes.

 Diabetes can have a significant effect on your body’s ability to recover from the flu and COVID-19 (or any illness for that matter).
 Certain complications resulting from diabetes can potentially weaken your immune system such as heart disease, kidney disease, or chronic hyperglycemia.